matryer/xbar/Plugins/README.md

 ###Available Plugins

 ####AWS
-- ELB % in service instances (dropdown with total in/out)
+- ELB (shows percentage of in service instances with total in/out in dropdown)

 ####Bitcoin
 - Bitstamp last BTC Price